JuanitoFatas/Guides/guides/edge-translation/action-controller-overview-zh_TW.md

 ### Accessing the Session

-In your controller you can access the session through the `session` instance method.
+在 Controller 可以透過 `session` 這個 instance method 來存取 Session。

 NOTE: Sessions are lazily loaded.
 If you don't access sessions in your action's code, they will not be loaded.
 Hence you will never need to disable sessions, just not accessing them will do the job.